- The average cost of car insurance for a 65-year-old driver in Kentucky is $2,084 per year for a full coverage policy.

 Who has the cheapest state minimum auto insurance for seniors in Kentucky?

-Our data show that Kentucky Farm Bureau provides the cheapest state minimum auto insurance for seniors in Kentucky, at around $344 per year.
-Shelter Insurance and GEICO also rank highly for affordable state minimum coverage for seniors in Kentucky.
+Based on our data, $344 offers the lowest state minimum auto insurance rates for seniors in Kentucky, at $344 yearly.
+Shelter Insurance and GEICO also provide affordable rates on state minimum coverage for seniors in Kentucky.

 Which companies offer the cheapest liability car insurance for seniors in Kentucky?